We're going to discuss something near and dear to my heart today: hypochondria.

 I'm only kidding.
 It's been entirely against my will.

 But let's get back to hypochondria.
-Everyone knows a hypochondriac, or has one in their family.
-They're the individuals who provide the entertainment at family gatherings.
-The advent of the Internet has only increased our numbers.
+Everyone knows one or has one in their family.
+They're the ones that provide the entertainment at family gatherings.
+The Internet has only increased our numbers.
 They even have a new name for our malaise.
 We have Cyberchondria, or Internet Printout Syndrome.
 This comes from being able to use the resources so readily available online to ferret out new diseases to match our concerns.
 Now our symptoms are just a click away.

 We used to have to scour books for information on symptoms, or ask expert medical advice on the stomachache that was most certainly cancer.
 Not so any longer.
-At any hour of the day or night, cyberchondriacs worldwide devour bandwidth at alarming rates in search of a name for their current pain.
-We routinely kill entire forests to print out reams of paper from Web sites claiming to be able to cure our current disease.
+At any hour of the day or night, cyber-chondriacs worldwide devour band-width at alarming rates in search of the name for their current pain.
+We routinely kill entire forests to print out reams of paper from Web sites claim-ing to be able to cure our current disease.
 Doctors love it when we come to our appointments already knowing our diagnosis before they do.

 Walter: "I don't?"

-you: "No. How long have you had that... that thing on your face?"
+you: "No. How long have you had that ... that thing on you face?"